syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 OpenStack's Designate provides a Domain Name Service as a service (DNSaaS).
 This means that zones and records can be configured within OpenStack via an API and will be queryable via DNS protocol from public nameservers run by SysEleven.
+This can be very handy to automate updates to dns records caused by failovers or deployments, it also facilitatess automated renewal of letsencrypt ssl certificates.
 This tutorial is intended to make you familiar with the main functionality and aware of the presence of more advanced features of the DNS service of the SysEleven Stack.
 We will show examples with the openstack CLI, discovering the functionality in the [GUI](https://cloud.syseleven.de/horizon/project/dnszones/) is left as an exercise to the user.
 We will also provide dnsaas examples to our [heat examples](https://github.com/syseleven/heat-examples) and [terraform examples](https://github.com/syseleven/terraform-examples), contributions are welcome.